 1/2x1x10 inch (13x25x254 mm) treated (and untreated) stakes are inserted half-way into the soilbed.
 The soilbed is saturated with water each week and the soilbed room temperature is maintained at 85°F (29°C) to accelerate decay.
 At specified time intervals each stake is pulled and rated for degree of decay.
 The stake is removed from the soilbed when a light bending force causes it to fail.

 |Decay stakes in a soilbed.
 Also shown is water-spraying apparatus.|

 |Test Method: AWPA Standard, E10-91, Standard Method of Testing Wood Preservatives by Laboratory Soil-Block Cultures, 1999.
 Also, ASTM D1413 and WDMA TM-1.

-The soil block decay test is a highly standardized means for evaluating wood preservatives under tightly controlled laboratory conditions, including control over the type and number of decay fungi species to which the specimens will be exposed.
-Small soil block specimens are dried, weighed and inoculated with decay fungi in a jar containing soil, which is then maintained at approximately 80°F (27°C) and 80% RH.
+3/4 x 3/4 x 3/4 inch (19 x 19 x 19 mm), or project-specific size treated (and untreated) soil block specimens are dried, weighed and innoculated with decay fungi in a jar containing soil, which is then maintained at approximately 80°F (27°C) and 80% RH.
 After a specified time period the soil block specimens are removed, dried and weighed to determine the weight loss due to decay.

-This test evaluates the resistance or susceptibility of wood materials to surface mold-stain fungi.
-Treated (and untreated) specimens are sprayed with inoculum and placed horizontally on a screen, which is enclosed inside a container and maintained at 80°F (27°C).
-The bottom of the container is covered with water to achieve ~100% RH.
+4x6 inch x board thickness (102x152 mm) treated (and untreated) specimens are sprayed with inoculum and placed horizontally on a screen, which is enclosed inside a container and maintained at 80°F (27°C).
+The bottom of the container is covered with water, which does not contact the specimens, to achieve ~100% RH.
 At specified time intervals the top surface of each specimen is rated for degree of mold coverage.